pixano/pixano-elements/demo/README.md

 		"category": "name of the class",
 		"options": { options }
 	}

+	- For segmentation:
+		Exception for segmentation/smart-segmentation: the first annotation is: { "id": 0, "mask": "..." }
+	"annotation": {
+		"category": "class1",
+		"options": { options },
+		"id": "[1,0,1]"
+	}

 	In all cases, { options } are in the form of:
 	"options": {